Mohit0199/ai_chatbot_gemini/README.md

 # 🤖 Google Gemini AI Chatbot with Streamlit

-A simple AI chatbot built using Google Gemini-Pro and Streamlit, featuring a conversational UI, emoji support, and session-based chat history.
+A simple AI chatbot built using Google Gemini-Pro and Streamlit, featuring a conversational UI and session-based chat history.

 ---